 The confines of a production trailer, even if it’s an expando that’s 53 feet long, make compliance with the social distancing recommendations of health authorities difficult, if not impossible, to observe.

-However, adopting a cloud-based production workflow not only virtualizes all of the hardware involved in live production, it also virtualizes the trailer, enabling the director, technical director, slow-motion operators, audio engineer, graphics operators and other production personnel who would be nearly on top of each other in the trailer to be safely tucked away at home or in an office where maintaining proper distance is far easier.
+However, adopting a cloud streaming workflow not only virtualizes all of the hardware involved in live production, it also virtualizes the trailer, enabling the director, technical director, slow-motion operators, audio engineer, graphics operators and other production personnel who would be nearly on top of each other in the trailer to be safely tucked away at home or in an office where maintaining proper distance is far easier.

 Reason 2: Economics